Zarmeena667/UnsupervisedLearning-Project6.0-LHL-/README.md

 # UnsupervisedLearning-Project6.0-LHL-

 ## Project Motivation and Goals
-The goal of this project for me was to put the use of supervised learning techniques into practice.
+The goal of this project for me was to put the use of unsupervised learning techniques into practice.

 ## Repository folder guide/order
 1. Readme